A sheriff's inspection form in Kentucky verifies that your vehicle is operational, not stolen, and ready to be registered.

 The purpose of the inspection is to ensure that out-of-state vehicles can safely operate on the road and be able to transport people and possessions in a safe manner.

-What is needed for a vehicle inspection in Kentucky
+What do I need for a sheriff inspection in Kentucky?

 Compile the necessary items for a sheriff’s inspection form for your vehicle before arriving at the sheriff’s department, including: